ai91/AlexaSmartHome.MQTT.bridge/config/README.md

 ```

 </td>
 <td>Performs calculation according to formula with `value` parameter.
-Supported expressions can be found on [exp4j page](https://www.objecthunter.net/exp4j/)</td></tr>
+Supported expressions can be found at https://www.objecthunter.net/exp4j/ </td></tr>
 </table>

-When rule has multiple mappings, they are attempted to be applied in order from first to last.
+When rule contains multiple mappings, they are attempted to be applied in order from first to last.
 If some mapping can't be applied (for example `value` mapping doesn't match `from` field), then this mapping is skipped, and verified next one.
 Iteration stopped after first successful conversion.

 # Troubleshooting
 Potential misconfigurations may cause either stop of the whole application, or some devices or rules may be ignored.